handue/RSVP-SYSTEM/README.md

 - Feature branches are used for new features and bug fixes
 - Semantic commit messages are used for better readability

-## Next Steps
+## Steps

-- Complete the frontend implementation
+- Complete the ASP.NET Core backend implementation
-- Develop the Spring Boot backend
-- Integrate frontend with actual backend API
+- Integrate frontend with ASP.NET Core backend
 - Implement authentication and authorization
 - Deploy the application
+- Develop alternative Spring Boot backend (future)